 - Must have clear skies in order for the sun to shine into the valley as it sets

 - This information is from my visit in 2019 and in 2021 they are implementing new changes on where you can park and where you can shoot it from.
-You will not be able to shoot it from where I did in this post.
+You will not be able to shoot it from Southside Drive.
 More information on this year here

 In 2018 they had a permit system for parking near the falls, but in 2019 they did not.
 In 2019, a lot of roadside parking was not available due to snow, so the closest parking was at Camp 4 / Yosemite Lodge and then you had to walk through the snow to viewing locations.
-It remains to be seen what they will put in place for the 2020 season.
+This is the normal parking area now for firefall and note that it fills up in advance and takes a long time to clear out after the experience is over.

 There are a few main viewing locations for Firefall, which are as follows.